Juan-Jones/earnonlinemoney/content/blog/launch-an-ecommerce-store.md

 Selecting where to *sell products* is crucial to your store's success.
 There are many options available, each with its unique features and benefits.
 Here are some of the best e-commerce platforms to consider:

 1. Sell on Shopify: Shopify is one of the most popular e-commerce platforms, known for its user-friendly interface and extensive app store.
-With over 1 million businesses using [Shopify for selling products]({{< relref "sell-on-shopify" >}}), it's a proven platform for success.
+With over 1 million businesses [selling products on Shopify]({{< relref "sell-on-shopify" >}}), it's a proven platform for success.
 2. Promote Products on WooCommerce: WooCommerce is a powerful WordPress plugin that allows you to turn your WordPress site into a fully functional e-commerce store.
 3. List Items on BigCommerce: BigCommerce offers a comprehensive solution for larger businesses with advanced needs.
 4. Sell Stuff on Magento: Magento is an open-source platform designed for developers and businesses with complex requirements.
 It offers unparalleled customization but may require technical expertise to manage.